Dems draw on civil rights history to push Amazon union vote

 U.S. Rep. Terri Sewell, whose Alabama congressional district includes the Bessemer facility, welcomed four fellow members of the House Democratic Caucus to draw attention to the vote.
 Sewell noted that the delegation’s visit comes days before Selma, her hometown, commemorates Bloody Sunday and the Voting Rights March of 1965.

-“These workers are following a rich tradition ... of crusading against something that is wrong,” Sewell said, echoing some workers’ contention that Amazon’s working conditions and pay is inadequate.
+“These workers are following a rich tradition ... of crusading against something that is wrong,” Sewell said, echoing some workers’ contention that Amazon’s working conditions and pay are inadequate.

-“This country can live up to its ideals of equality and justice,” she said.
-“What’s more patriotic and just than to fight for workers to be able to have safe working conditions, a livable wage, to be able to collectively bargain.”
+“The world is watching Alabama once gain," she said.
+"Birmingham, Bessemer, it's so important that the world knows that once again Alabama is standing up for civil rights and human rights.”

 Reps.
 Nikema Williams of Georgia, Cori Bush of Missouri, Andy Levin of Michigan and Jamal Bowman of New York traveled to Alabama to meet with Amazon employees and officials from the Retail, Wholesale and Department Store Union that is seeking to organize workers.